 Koa is a lightweight and expressive Node.js web framework designed by the creators of Express.
 It uses modern JavaScript features like async/await to streamline middleware composition and improve error handling.
-Koa's minimalistic design allows developers to build powerful web applications with less boilerplate code, making it a popular choice for building APIs and web servers.
+Koa's minimalist design allows developers to build powerful web applications with less boilerplate code and more flexibility.
+It also provides a robust set of features such as content negotiation, routing, and response handling.

 Koa has gained a significant amount of popularity in recent years and has a large and active community.
 Sails, while still popular, has seen a slight decline in popularity compared to Koa.
 Both packages have a decent following and a good user base.